GaboFrontDev/PugAngularTest/README.md

 ## Needs
 Angular 6+ is needed for the correct use of Pug.
 Don't forget to update your global Angular CLI.
-The proyect need to execute this command: ng add ng-cli-pug-loader And, in packaje.json -> scripts add this scripts:
+The proyect need to execute this command: ng add ng-cli-pug-loader And, in packaje.json -> scripts add these scripts:
 	"pug-it": "pug src",
 	"pug-it:w": "pug src -P -w"